title.gif (2832 bytes)

 Fencing

-Soay seem to "bond" with their living quarters and once bonded are content within the confines of their pasture, whether it is large or small.
-In the UK we have seen Soay kept behind 33” (80cm) tall wire fencing, but in the States we have both used with 47” field fence.
-However, when frightened they can easily jump a four foot barrier.
+Soay seem to bond with their living quarters and once bonded are content within the confines of their pasture, whether it is large or small, they don't challenge fences as goats do.
+In the UK Soay are often kept behind 33” (80cm) tall wire netting, but in the States we generally use 47” woven wire "field" fence.
+However, when frightened a Soay can easily jump over even a four foot barrier.

 fieldfence.jpg (71376 bytes)